Open-STEM/XRPWeb/docs/XRP Software Architecture.md

     usecase "Edit Block Program" as bl
     usecase "Run Robot Program" as run
     usecase "Release Driver" as rd
+    usecase "Chat with AI Assistant" as ai_chat
 }
 student --> py
 student --> bl
 student --> run
+student --> ai_chat
 admin --> mw
 thirdparty -->rd
 @enduml
 ```

+## AI Assistant (XRP Code Buddy)

+The XRP Web Development Application integrates an educational AI Assistant, "XRP Code Buddy," powered by the Gemini API.
+This assistant is designed to guide students through robotics programming challenges using best teaching practices rather than simply providing solutions.

+### AI Interaction Workflow

+1.  **Initialization**: The `XRPCodeBuddy` backend component is initialized with the Gemini API key (securely stored as an environment variable) and configured with safety settings.
+XRP robotics documentation is loaded once on startup and provided to Gemini as foundational context.
+2.  **Student Interaction**: When a student sends a message to the AI bot from the frontend:
+    *   The frontend sends the student's message, the current editor content, recent terminal output, and the conversation history to the backend.
+    *   The backend's `XRPCodeBuddy` component dynamically constructs a comprehensive "teaching prompt."
+This prompt embeds:
+        *   Core teaching philosophy and graduated response framework (Hint, Concept, Pseudocode, Example, Solution).
+        *   Guidelines for integrating documentation, providing code snippets, and fostering intuitive explanations.
+        *   Contextual information: the student's current code, recent terminal output, and a reference to the pre-loaded XRP documentation.
+        *   The complete conversation history for continuity.
+    *   The backend securely calls the Gemini API with this enriched prompt.
+    *   Gemini generates a streaming response, adhering to the provided teaching guidelines.
+    *   The backend streams Gemini's response back to the frontend.
+3.  **Secure API Key Management**: The backend acts as a secure proxy, ensuring the Gemini API key is never exposed to the client-side frontend application.

 ## Technology